An Introduction to the Discharging Method via Graph Coloring: Edge-coloring and List Edge-coloring

 \begin{theorem}[Vizing's Adjacency Lemma \cite{V1}] If $x$ and $y$ are adjacent in an edge-critical graph $G$, then at least $\max\{1+\Delta(G)-d(y),2\}$ neighbors of $x$ have degree $\Delta(G)$. \end{theorem}

 Using VAL, Vizing proved the conjecture for $\Delta(G)\geq 8$ via counting arguments about vertices of various degrees.
 The proof is clearer in the language of discharging, which was not then in use.
 Luo and Zhang~\cite{LZ} used VAL and discharging to prove $\chi'(G)=\Delta(G)$ for the larger family of graphs $G$ with $\mad(G)\le6$ and $\Delta(G)\ge8$.
 We present a slightly simpler proof of a slightly weaker result, requiring $\mad(G)<6$.
 In fact, Miao and Sun~\cite{LQ} proved $\chi'(G)=\Delta(G)$ also when $\Delta(G)\ge8$ and $\mad(G)<\FR{13}2$.
 Their result (and that of~\cite{LZ}) uses additional adjacency lemmas.
-Here VAL takes the place of reducibility arguments.
+Here VAL is used instead of reducibility arguments.

 \begin{thm}[\cite{LZ}] If $G$ is a graph with $\mad(G)<6$ and $\Delta(G)\ge 8$, then $\chi'(G)=\Delta(G)$. \end{thm}